 Method of instruction

-The course consists of interactive seminars.
-Attendance and active participation is compulsory.
+This course consists of interactive seminars and is compulsory.

 Method of assessment

 Grading will be based on a final written assignment.
 In order to pass the course, students are required to participate in the seminars and to hand in weekly assignments.

 Yes, available a month prior to the start of the course

 Other learning materials/ literature

 Registration for every course and exam in USIS is mandatory.
 For courses, registration is possible from four weeks up to three days before the start of the course.

 For exams, registration is possible from four weeks up to ten days before the date of the examination.